 You’ll want to make sure you keep your legs wide (think – hips open) to really help drive baby down as you gently bounce on the ball.
 The yoga ball technique will definitely be one trick I try out this time around!

 Liesel (the creator of Birth It Up) was kind enough to give me a discount code to share with you all!
-You can sign up for the EPIDURAL birth course or the NATURAL birth course and use code: FITMOMMYSTRONG to save 10% off your purchase!
+You can sign up for the EPIDURAL birth course or the NATURAL birth course and use code: MOMAFTERBABY to save 10% off your purchase!

-One being that the act of sex will increase your Oxytocin levels, therefore leading to contractions and heading into labor.
+One is that the act of sex will increase your Oxytocin levels, therefore leading to contractions and heading into labor.
 Although just because you end up with contractions doesn’t mean they’ll be enough to induce labor.

 The other theory is that semen can help to ripen your cervix to help prepare it for labor.
 Again, these are all just theories and I wasn’t able to locate any real studies indicating one way or the other with this one.

-However, I did want to point out that you should always get your doctors approval before going too crazy with this one.
+However, I did want to point out that you should always get your doctor’s approval before going too crazy with this one.
 And if your water has broken, you should definitely steer clear of any intercourse.